Union History: 1901-1978

 1901 - United Textile Workers of America receives American Federation of Labor (AFL) charter.

-1901 - First Canadian local of Amalgamated Meat Cutters founded in Stratford, Ontario.
+1901 - First Canadian local of Amalgamated Meat Cutters and Butcher Workmen of North America (AMCBW) founded in Stratford, Ontario.

 1902 - Catherine Schultz is dubbed “Joan of Arc of Retail Clerks” in Chicago strike.